rillig/sffs/doc/design.md

 The object of each directory entry may refer to a regular file or to another directory.

 In a freshly allocated directory block, all names and objects point to 0.

-Future directions:

-* There may be a SortedDirectory block that guarantees that the entries are sorted by code point.
-* There may be a HashedDirectory block that provides fast lookup, at the expense of requiring more on-disk space.

 ### Regular file